Green Party of Canada candidates in the 2006 Canadian federal election: Wesley Owen Whiteside (Winnipeg South)

-He received 1,289 votes (3.08%), finishing fourth against Conservative Rod Bruinooge.
+Whiteside received 1,289 votes (3.08%), finishing fourth against Conservative Rod Bruinooge.

 Vere H. Scott (Winnipeg South Centre)

-Scott has studied agriculture at the University of Manitoba, and is a retired wildlife biologist.
+Vere H. Scott has studied agriculture at the University of Manitoba, and is a retired wildlife biologist.
 During the 1980s, he served on the provincial Minister of the Environment's advisory committee concerning mosquito control and other matters.
-He is a veteran environmental activist in Winnipeg, and encouraged composting in the early 1990s.
-Scott was a founding member of the Green Party of Manitoba, and has served as the party's policy expert.
-He co-authored the Manitoba Clean Environment Commission's hearings into the City of Winnipeg's polluting sewage collection and treatment system in 2003, and in the 2006 campaign called for cities to stop dumping their sewage (treated or not) into river systems.
+Scott is a veteran environmental activist in Winnipeg, and encouraged composting in the early 1990s.
+He was a founding member of the Green Party of Manitoba, and has served as the party's policy expert.
+Scott co-authored the Manitoba Clean Environment Commission's hearings into the City of Winnipeg's polluting sewage collection and treatment system in 2003.
+In the 2006, he campaign called for cities to stop dumping their sewage (treated or not) into river systems.